Hook35/deepfake-scanner/deepware.md

 ### Detection Results

 Here, we share the detection results of our model on various academic and organic datasets.
-In addition to our model, we show the results of another model that was selected from [Seferbekov's](https://github.com/selimsef/dfdc_deepfake_challenge) DFDC (Facebook Deepfake Detection Challenge) winning solution.
+In addition to our model, we show the results of another model that was selected from [Seferbekov's](https://github.com/selimsef/dfdc_deepfake_challenge) [DFDC](https://www.kaggle.com/c/deepfake-detection-challenge) (Facebook's Deepfake Detection Challenge) winning solution.
 Both models have the same architecture and were trained on the same dataset.
 We used the best performing single model from Seferbekov's ensemble.

 |Dataset                        |Deepware Loss|Deepware Accuracy|Seferbekov Loss|Seferbekov Accuracy|
 |-------------------------------|-------------|-----------------|---------------|-------------------|